Charles F. Urschel: Kidnapping

 When Gus Jones of the FBI raided the farmhouse in Paradise, he was accompanied by Bill Eads and Charles Urschel himself.
 There they arrested the owners, Robert and Ora Shannon, and Harvey Bailey, who was using the farm as a safe house after committing a bank robbery in Kingfisher, Oklahoma, with Kelly's machine gun.
 Bailey also had some of the Urschel money in his possession.
 Through the continuing investigation seven persons, including Bates, who was arrested in Denver, Colorado, were tried and convicted by a jury in Oklahoma City in September and October 1933.
 Two of the felons, Edward Berman and Clifford Skelly, received sentences for "money changing" or exchanging the tainted bills for clean, spendable currency.
-During the trial, the Kelly's penned letters threatening Urschel, his family, witnesses, the prosecuting attorney, and the judge.
+During the trial, the Kellys penned letters threatening Urschel, his family, witnesses, the prosecuting attorney, and the judge.
 On September 26, 1933, FBI agents captured George and Kathryn Kelly in Memphis, Tennessee.
 The FBI claimed that Kelly cried, "Don't Shoot, G-men", thus coining the name by which the government agency was known for years afterwards.

 The FBI flew the Kellys into Oklahoma City to stand trial days before U.S. judge Edgar S. Vaught sentenced the other defendants.
 The judge sentenced Bates, Bailey, and Ora and Robert Shannon to life in prison for their roles in the kidnapping.
 The press believed that George and Kathryn Kelly would plead guilty, but they both entered a not guilty plea.
 On October 12, 1933, Judge Vaught decreed both George and Kathryn guilty and sentenced them to life in prison.

 Later life and death

 In 1945, Urschel and his wife relocated to San Antonio, Texas, where he ran the Slick-Urschel Oil Company and was a founding trustee of San Antonio's Southwest Research Institute and the Southwest Foundation for Research and Education, alongside other philanthropic work.
 Despite his belief that Kathryn Kelly was the mastermind behind the criminal operation (as stated by Kent Frates, Urschel's nephew, in his 2014 book Oklahoma's Most Notorious Cases), Urschel anonymously funded the college education of her daughter Pauline, this only being discovered by author Stanley Hamilton much later, in the course of writing his 2003 book, Machine Gun Kelly's Last Stand (University of Kansas Press).

-Urschel died September 26, 1970, having survived his wife Berenice by four months.
+Urschel died on September 26, 1970, having survived his wife Berenice by four months.